 Casio WSD-F10: Price and availability

-The Casio WSD-F20 is scheduled to launch on 21 April, priced at $500.
-That means it'll cost exactly the same as the F10 when it launched last year.
+The Casio WSD-F20 is available to buy now from the Casio website, priced at $500.
+That means it costs exactly the same as the F10 did when it launched last year.

 Shop for recommended Android Wear watches on Amazon